Comparing the face rings of a boolean complex and its barycentric subdivision: Grading and filtering by shape; the Garsia transfer map

-Essentially the same method was used in \cite[Section~3]{adin2005descent} to realize the {\em descent representations} (see \cite{solomon1968decomposition}) of the symmetric group $\mathfrak{S}_n$ as subquotients of the coinvariant algebra of $\mathfrak{S}_n$'s canonical action on $\kk[\Delta_d]$.
+Essentially the same method (in particular, the underlying filtration of $\kk[\Delta_d]$ drawn out below in Section~\ref{sec:filtering-garsia}) was used in \cite[Section~3]{adin2005descent} to realize the {\em descent representations} (see \cite{solomon1968decomposition}) of the symmetric group $\mathfrak{S}_n$ as subquotients of the coinvariant algebra of $\mathfrak{S}_n$'s canonical action on $\kk[\Delta_d]$.
 (The descent representations were also realized in \cite[Section~2]{garsia-stanton}, as homogeneous components of the coinvariant algebra of the $\mathfrak{S}_n$ action on $\kk[\Sd\Delta_d]$.
-The definition of the coinvariant algebra is recalled in note~\ref{note:fixed-quotient-coinvariant}.)
+The definition of the coinvariant algebra is recalled in footnote~\ref{note:fixed-quotient-coinvariant}.)

-While the generalization to an arbitrary boolean complex $\Delta$ is straightforward, to our knowledge Garsia's method has not been articulated at this generality in the literature, so we give a self-contained presentation.
-For careful expositions of this material in the context that $\Delta$ is a simplex, see \cite[Section~2.5.3]{blum-smith} and \cite[Sections~5.2 and 5.3]{pevzner2024symmetric}.